afuh/relations-test/README.md

 The **Image schema** can receive an array of categories selected by the user and managed by the method `.getCategoriesList()` which has been added as a static method to the image schema.

-The **Comment model** is referenced as a virtual property in the **Image schema**, therefore it won't show up 'inside' the Image model in de database.
+The **Comment model** is referenced as a virtual property in the **Image schema**, therefore it won't show up 'inside' the Image model in the database.

 *All the references are populated*